andreipaliy/articles_portal/README.md

-## This is a project where I add & integrate new tachnologies and approaches like in production projects
+## This is an 'learning' project where I add & integrate new technologies and approaches like in production projects.